 He was buried at Grahamstown, Cape of Good Hope, two days later.

 George may have been serving as a policeman during the rebellion in South Africa and was due to return home shortly.
 He had been married a few months earlier — there is a marriage of book-keeper George Chadwick to spinster Henrietta Marian Spencer at Grahamstown on April 28th 1877.

 — Susanna and Matilda were twins, born in February 1844.

 Matilda, the younger twin, died two months later of pneumonia.
 Susannah survived and married clerk Thomas Robinson Rose in 1865.
 We shall meet them as we start the walk down the west side of Bath Street.

 — Youngest child Matilda Ann — born in February 1846 — married general dealer Isaac Cordon in 1871 and then for a few years lived in Bath Street — where Isaac also had a reading room.

 In the later 1870‘s the family moved to Nottingham, Isaac trading as a tripe dresser.
 After the death of Matilda Ann in 1894, widower Isaac married his dead wife’s niece, Florence Gertrude Washington (nee Rose), herself a widow and daughter of Thomas Robinson Rose and Susanna (nee Chadwick).
 Thus Isaac’s erstwhile sister-in-law became his mother-in-law.

-The son married Miss Sally Hancock of ‘The Bridge House’, Kirk Hallam.
+Adeline wites in one letter that “the son (of James Chadwick) married Miss Sally Hancock of ‘The Bridge House’, Kirk Hallam

 Of the siblings of James Chadwick …